HannahSolima/Best-Companies/README.md

 #### Question 7
 Pretend you are a recruiter looking for someone with IT skills.
-Create a stored procedure called ITWorkers that pulls out the name of the persons who have “Analyst” or “Engineer” in the role column and the company for which they previously or currently work.
+Create a stored procedure called ITWorkers that pulls out the name of the persons who have “Analyst” or “Engineer” in the role column and the company for which they previously worked or currently work.

 ***